Reviews You Can Rely On

 Credit: Adam Paashaus

-With a simple design that cuts out all the extras, the Circuit doesn't offer any access to the main compartment other than through the top.
-The roll-top design used by ULA is uncommon in backpacking packs but is seen regularly in other packs such as commuter bags, panniers, climbing packs, paddling bags, and more.
-We like the clean, finished look it gives the pack but functionally didn't find it any easier or harder to use than a drawcord top.
-The main compartment has a wide opening for easy packing, and the roll-top closure keeps the bag looking neat, whether filled to the brim for a week in the snow or on a quick overnight.
-A strap over the top gives you a place to attach other bulky items like a rope, large sleeping pad, or tent.
-There is no sleeping bag compartment, so if you like to pull your sleeping bag out through the bottom or get to it before unloading your whole pack, this would be a bit of an adjustment.
+With a simple design that cuts out all the extras, the Circuit doesn't offer access to the main compartment other than through the top.
+The roll-top design used by ULA is less common in backpacking packs but is seen regularly in other packs such as commuter bags, panniers, climbing packs, paddling bags, and more.
+We like the clean, finished look it gives the pack, but functionally didn't find it any easier or harder to use than a drawcord top.
+The main compartment has a wide opening for easy packing, and the roll-top closure keeps the bag looking neat and perfectly sized, whether filled to the brim for a week in the snow or on a quick overnight.
+A strap over the top allows you to attach other bulky items like a rope, large sleeping pad, or tent.
+There is no sleeping bag compartment, so if you want to pull your sleeping bag out through the bottom or get to it before unloading your whole pack, this is a packing strategy adjustment.

-ultralight adventure equipment circuit backpacks women review - the roll-top closure provides the capacity to haul a lot of gear as...
+ultralight adventure equipment circuit - the roll-top closure provides the capacity to haul a lot of gear as...

 The roll-top closure provides the capacity to haul a lot of gear as well as the ability to cleanly cinch down the space when less equipment is needed.